top of page

 • 1 pound fresh strawberries

-• Rinse the strawberries to remove and dirt, and pat them dry with a towel.
+• Rinse the strawberries to remove any dirt, and pat them dry with a towel.
 Slice the hulls (green leaves) off the top with a knife.
 Line a large baking sheet with parchment paper.

 • You can freeze strawberries whole, or sliced in half.
 I like to slice them in half so that they will blend easier in smoothies later.
 Arrange the strawberries in a single layer on the lined baking sheet.
 (I arrange them cut-side down.)